altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-- Layer & Tensor Fusion - merges sequences of operations into single kernels, eliminating intermediate memory reads/writes and kernel launch overhead.
+- Layer & Operator Fusion - merges sequences of operations into single kernels, eliminating intermediate memory reads/writes and kernel launch overhead.
 - Precision Calibration - beyond just FP16, TensorRT supports INT8 quantization, runs a calibration dataset through your network to determine per-tensor dynamic ranges, then quantizes weights and activations to 8-bit integers.
 - Kernel Auto-Tuning - for each fused operation, TensorRT has a library of kernel implementations (different tiling strategies, memory access patterns, etc.), it benchmarks all candidates on your specific GPU and selects the fastest.
 - Memory Optimization - analyzes the entire graph's lifetime of tensors and reuses memory buffers aggressively (tensors that are never alive at the same time share the same allocation)